chopsticks_background_dc1a5b2916.jpg

 itsu [grocery]

-itsu [grocery] ltd recognises and understands the responsibility that all businesses have to drive an improvement in human rights and to prevent and mitigate the risks of modern slavery. itsu [grocery] is committed to ensuring we are doing everything possible to eliminate modern slavery risks and will work collaboratively with our suppliers to ensure they support us on this journey.
+itsu [grocery] ltd recognises and understands the responsibility that all businesses have to drive improvements in human rights and to prevent and mitigate the risks of modern slavery. itsu [grocery] is committed to ensuring we are doing everything possible to eliminate modern slavery risks and are working collaboratively with our suppliers to ensure they support us on this journey.
 This statement has been published in accordance with Section 54 of the Modern Slavery Act 2015 and CORE Coalition.
+The following statement outlines the way we work with suppliers, train, support and educate our team and measure impact to help eliminate modern slavery.
+We are aware that there is always more that can be done.
+The final paragraph outlines ways in which we hope to make ongoing improvements year on year.

 3. Policies in relation to slavery and human trafficking